How To Write Dialogue In A Novel

 Imagine a situation in a novel...

-A father's only son is murdered by a serial killer.
-The father says at one point in the novel, "I intend to find and kill the man who murdered my son."
-Then, later in the climax of the novel when the father does indeed come face-to-face with the killer, rather than kill the murderer, he turns him over to the police.
+A father's only son is murdered.
+At one point in the novel, you have the father say, "I intend to find and kill the man who murdered my son."
+Later, in the climax of the novel, when the father does indeed come face-to-face with the killer, rather than kill the murderer, he turns him over to the police.

 To write effective dialogue you must first understand what Robert McKee calls 'beats'.

 He explains that the 'beat' is the smallest unit of construction, used to build scenes and acts.
 He defines a beat as, 'an exchange of behaviors in action/reaction'.